bluewave-labs/verifywise/.github/pull_request_template.md

 Briefly describe the changes you made and their purpose.

-## Write your issue number after "Fixes: "
+## Write your issue number after "Fixes "

-Fixes: #123
+Fixes #123

 ## Please ensure all items are checked off before requesting a review: